-The lens is near the front of your eye, just behind your iris – the coloured part of your eye.
-Your lens is normally clear and helps you to see things in focus.
-It directs light rays on to the back of your eyeball (retina), to form an image, which is then sent to your brain.
-Your lens can change its shape to allow you to see things near and far away.
+Your lens is near the front of your eye, just behind your iris, which is the coloured part of your eye.
+It’s normally clear and helps you to see things in focus.
+Your lens directs light rays on to the back of your eyeball (retina), to form an image, which is then sent to your brain.
 If your lens becomes cloudy from a cataract, your vision will become blurred.

-Your symptoms will depend on where your cataract is on your lens, its size and if you have a cataract in one or both eyes.
-The most common symptoms are listed below.
+Your symptoms will depend on where your cataract is, its size and if you have a cataract in one or both of your eyes.
+Some of the symptoms of cataracts are listed below.

 - Frequent changes to the prescription of your glasses or contact lenses.